YichuXu/YichuXu.github.io/_pages/about.md

 # 🔥 News
 - 2025.03: 🎉 A co-author paper is accepted by IEEE IGARSS!
-- 2025.03: 🎉 A co-first author paper is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence!
+- 2025.03: 🎉 A co-first author paper is accepted by IEEE TPAMI!
 - 2025.02: 🎉 A paper is accepted by Neural Networks!
--
+- 2024.03: 🎉 A paper is accepted by IEEE TGRS!

 # 📝 Publications